supertriodo/Arena-Tracker/README.md

 * Tested on Mac OS X 10.11
 * Tested on Ubuntu/Linux Mint
   * libpng12 needs to be installed on Ubuntu 16.10
+  * If you have problems with dependencies, try the AppImage binary.
   * For Arch Linux users there's a package in AUR maintained by the community
   * https://aur.archlinux.org/packages/arena-tracker/